 What not to do when you have implants?

-While dental implants are a durable and long-lasting solution for missing teeth, it is important to take certain precautions to ensure their longevity.
+While implants are a durable and long-lasting solution for missing teeth, it is important to take certain precautions to ensure their longevity.
 Here are some things to avoid when you have dental implants:

 • Biting or chewing on hard objects: Dental implants are strong but can still be damaged by excessive force.
 Avoid biting or chewing on complex objects, such as ice, pens, or hard candies, as this can cause the implant to fracture or the restoration to break.